The UWF Writing Lab provides weekly workshops to review the grammar and mechanics of writing.

 - Each session will last no longer than one hour, so be prepared to participate and be present for the entire hour;

 - A Lab assistant will work with you on a single skill.
-Our Lab assistants are well trained, but they have different personalities and teaching styles and we encourage creativity, so expect different types of activities depending on which assistant is on duty when you are present;
+Our Lab assistants are well trained, but they have different personalities and teaching styles.
+We encourage creativity, so expect different types of activities depending on which assistant is on duty when you are present;

-- You will be asked to complete a worksheet that reviews the respective grammar rules, but the Lab assistants evaluate your performance in these sessions only as "Satisfactory" or "Unsatisfactory."
+- You will be asked to complete a worksheet that reviews the respective grammar rules, but the tutors evaluate your performance in these sessions only as "Satisfactory" or "Unsatisfactory."
 The Lab assistants will grade your worksheet as Unsatisfactory only if you

 - use a prohibited electronic device,